singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 If it looks all right, we're ready to push the files.

-#### 6. Push to GitHub.
+#### 5. Push to GitHub.
-The final task before we're done setting up, is to use the push command with git, as in the following line in Terminal:
+The final task before we're done setting up, is to use the push command with git, as in the following line in terminal:

 ```
 git push -u origin master